ContestedWheel/EvalEvalEval-BD/Evals/README.md

 - top_10_userids: Sends the top 10 user ID's with the most balls.

 - top_10_users: Sends the top 10 users (discord tags) with the most balls.

+# Games

+- guess_the_artist_card_art: A game where you can guess the artist(s) of a random ball's card art. (useless if the spawn art and card art is the same)

+- guess_the_artist_spawn_art: A game where you can guess the artist(s) of a random ball's spawn art. (useless if the spawn art and card art is the same)

+- guess_the_rarity: A game where you can guess the rarity of a random ball.

+# Other

+- change_bot_pfp: Change the profile picture of the bot.
+(A)

+- completion: Give all balls to a user ID of your choice with no health or attack buffs.
+(R)

+- create_button: Create a button that says something to the user that clicks it.
+(R)

+- dm_user: DM's a user text of your choice.
+(R) (V)

+- transfer_inventories: Transfer an inventory to another user. oldPlayer is the inventory that you wanna transfer, and newPlayer is who you want to transfer the inventory to.
+(R)